Saurabh7642/The-Resistance-of-Randomness/README.md

 where \( L = D - A \) is the **graph Laplacian**.

-The Laplacian matrix is singular because voltages are only defined up to an additive constant.
-To obtain a unique solution, one node is *grounded* by fixing its voltage to zero.
+Because the Laplacian is singular (voltages are defined only up to an additive constant), one node is *grounded* by fixing its voltage to zero.
+This removes the ambiguity and guarantees a unique solution.

-This guarantees a unique solution for the voltages, and hence for the expected hitting times.

 ---

-## 7. Deriving the Commute Time Identity
+## Deriving the Commute Time Identity

 To compute the commute time, two circuit configurations are considered: